dprgarner/stop-playing-factorio/README.md

 ## Development

-The bot runs in Python using [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html#installing), which uses the [Gateway API](https://discord.com/developers/docs/events/gateway) (i.e. communicates with Discord via a persistent Websocket connection).
+The bot runs in Python using [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html#installing), which uses the [Gateway API](https://discord.com/developers/docs/events/gateway) which communicates with Discord via a persistent Websocket connection.
 To run the bot locally:

 1. Set up and activate a Python 3.8+ virtual environment.
 1. Install the dependencies in an editable environment with `pip install -e .`.
-1. Create a Discord bot with the Presences, Server Members, and Message Content permissions.
+1. Create a Discord bot with permissions enabled for the Presences and Guild (Server) Members privileged intents, and "bot" permissions on Guild Install.
 1. Add the bot token to a `.env` file as the env variable `TOKEN`.
 1. `python -m stop_playing_factorio`
 1. Enjoy being sassed by a bot ⚙️❌